Surgery of real symplectic fourfolds and Welschinger invariants

-Recall that a real Lagrangian sphere $S$ of a real symplectic $4$-manifold $X_\R$ is a Lagrangian sphere globally invariant under $\tau_X$.
-By stretching the neck of a $\tau_X$-compatible almost complex structure in a neighborhood of $S$, one decomposes $X_\R$ into the union of $(X\setminus S,\omega_X,\tau_X)$ and $(T^*S,\omega_0,\tau_{A,a})$, see \cite{EGH,Wel4}.
-This operation can be thought as a degeneration of $X_\R$ to a real nodal symplectic manifold for which $[S]$ is precisely the vanishing cycle, see Example \ref{ex:gluing real part} below.
+From an algebraic geometric perspective, the degeneration of $X_\R$ to the union of $Z_\R$ and $(Q, \omega_{FS},\tau_{A,a})$ can be thought as a degeneration of $X_\R$ to a real nodal symplectic manifold for which $[S]$ is precisely the vanishing cycle, see Example \ref{ex:gluing real part} below.
 From this point of view, one may think of $Z_\R$ as obtained from $X_\R$ by contracting $S$ to a point and then blowin-up the resulting ordinary double point.

-It turns out that the union of $(X\setminus S,\omega_X,\tau_X)$ and $(T^*S,\omega_0,\tau_{A,2-a})$ can also be obtained by stretching the neck of a $\tau_Y$-compatible almost complex structure in a neighborhood of a real Lagrangian sphere $S'$ in a real symplectic 4-manifold $Y_\R=(Y,\omega_Y,\tau_Y)$.
-The real manifold $Y_\R$ can be obtained by removing from $X$ a real tubular neighborhood of $S$ and gluing back a real neighborhood of the zero section of $(T^*S^2,\omega_0,\tau_{A,2-a})$.
-Phrased differently, the real manifold $Y_\R$ is obtained from $X_\R$ by changing the real structure on $X_\R$ in a neighborhood of $S$.
-In particular, one can choose $Y=X$ as smooth manifolds, and $S'=S$.
-We will always use this convention in the text.

 \begin{defi} We say that a real symplectic manifold $Y_\R$ is a \emph{surgery of $X_\R$ along the real Lagrangian sphere $S$} if it is deformation equivalent to the equivariant symplectic sum of $Z_\R=(Z,\omega_Z,\tau_Z)$ and $(Q, \omega_{FS},\tau_{A,2-a})$. \end{defi} Phrased differently, the real manifold $Y_\R$ is obtained from $X_\R$ by changing the symplectic and real structures of $X_\R$ in a neighborhood of $S$.
 Since all surgeries of $X_\R$ along the real Lagrangian sphere $S$ are deformation equivalent, and since we are interested in properties that are invariants under deformation, we say that $Y_\R$ is \emph{the} surgery of $X_\R$ along the real Lagrangian sphere $S$ rather than \emph{a} surgery.
 By extension, we will also say that $Y_\R$ is obtained from $Z_\R$ by a surgery along $E$.
-The notation $Y_\R \xrightarrow[]{S} X_\R$ means that $X_\R$ and $Y_\R$ are related by a real surgery along the real Lagrangian sphere $S$, and that $\chi(\R Y)=\chi(\R X)+2$.
+The notation $Y_\R \xrightarrow[]{S} X_\R$ means that $X_\R$ and $Y_\R$ are related by a surgery along the real Lagrangian sphere $S$, and that $\chi(\R Y)=\chi(\R X)+2$.
 In this case, the real part $\R Y$ is obtained from $\R X$ by one of the following topological operations: \begin{itemize} \item if $A=S^1$: cut $\R X$ along $\R S=S^1$ and glue a disk to each boundary circle (from Figure \ref{fig:real quad}a to Figure \ref{fig:real quad}b); \item if $A=\emptyset$: the sphere $S$ which contains no real point of $\R X$ becomes a connected component of $\R Y$ (from Figure \ref{fig:real quad}c to Figure \ref{fig:real quad}d). \end{itemize} Note that both symplectic manifolds $(X,\omega_X)$ and $(Y,\omega_Y)$ are a deformation of $(Z,\omega_Z)$.
 However the real manifold $X_\R$ is a real deformation of $Z_\R$ if and only if $\chi(\R X)=\chi(\R Y)-2$.